kcl-tscm/LoDiS/README.md

 * .xyz file with second cluster atom positions (only during coalescence)

-List the files to be read by the sofware in the **input.in** with either the relative path or ideally the absolute path.
+List the files to be read by the sofware in the **input.in** with either the relative path or the absolute path.
 Example files for reference are provided in the **example_input_files** directory.

-To run the simulation, use the following command line in terminal:
+To run the simulation, use the following command line in the terminal:
 ```
-./PATH/LODIS_all <input.in> output.out
+PATH/LODIS_all <input.in> output.out
 ```
-/PATH is the relative path from the **input.in** file directory (i.e the current directory) to the LoDiS_GIT directory.
+/PATH is either the relative from the **input.in** file directory (i.e the current directory) to the LoDiS_GIT directory, or the absolute path.
 Upon initializing the simulation, LoDiS will run in the background till completion.

 ## Outputs